Close

 • Armenia, Azerbaijan, China, Kazakhstan, Kuwait, Turkey: visa-free access

-United States citizens may stay in Albania for up to one year without a residence permit, but must depart Albania and remain out of the country for at least 90 days to re-enter without a residency permit.
+United States citizens may stay in Albania for up to one year without a residence permit under a longstanding bilateral arrangement, but must depart Albania and remain outside the country for at least 90 days before re-entering without a residency permit.

 Passport Requirements